Yurimcalex/colors/README.md

 - [x] Add next/prev buttons to the saved colors panel
 - [ ] Media queries for smaller screens
 - [ ] Remove a set of colors separately from others

-#### Fix

-- [x] Bottom panel - when save a new color set and there are a lot of sets then next button doesn't work properly
-- [x] Status bar - its position and appearance when performing various tasks